1993 Zambia national football team plane crash: Passengers

-The Chipolopolo were a very promising Zambia national team.
+The Chipolopolo were the Zambia national team.
 At the 1988 Olympic Games in Seoul, their 4–0 victory over Italy included a hat-trick from Kalusha Bwalya, who won the African Footballer of the Year later that year.
-They had their eyes on the 1994 Africa Cup of Nations trophy, having finished third in the 1990 edition, and a place at their first World Cup.
+They aimed to win the 1994 Africa Cup of Nations trophy, having finished third in the 1990 edition, and to qualify for their first World Cup.

 All 30 passengers and crew, including 18 players, as well as the national team coach and support staff, died in the accident.

 Three players of the "Chipolopolo" were playing with UEFA clubs, and each made separate travel plans from their clubs in Europe to Senegal.
 Captain Kalusha Bwalya— later national team coach and president of the FAZ — was playing for PSV Eindhoven.
 Charles Musonda, a player for Anderlecht, was previously injured, staying in Belgium for rehabilitation at the time.
 Johnson Bwalya played for FC Bulle, and would have traveled from Switzerland.
 Bennett Mulwanda Simfukwe, who had been seconded to the FAZ by his employers (ZCCM) for 5 years and was supposed to be on this flight, wasn't on it because his employers demanded that he should immediately be removed from the list of those who were officially scheduled to travel to Senegal.
 Andrew Tembo and Martin Mumba almost boarded the flight, however they were asked not to board at the last minute.

 Investigation

 A campaign to have the Gabonese crash investigation publicly released continued into the 2000s.
-In November 2003 a preliminary crash investigation report was released by the Gabonese government, which claimed that the left engine had caught on fire, and in an attempt to control the fire the pilot thought he had shut down that engine, when in reality he shut down the right engine due to a faulty light.
-Despite this relatives of the victims continue to lobby the Zambian government to produce a report on how the aircraft was allowed to leave Zambia, and why the players were transported on a military plane.
+In November 2003 a preliminary crash investigation report was released by the Gabonese government, which claimed that the left engine had caught on fire, and in an attempt to control the fire the pilot thought he had shut down that engine, when in reality he shut down the right engine due to a faulty warning light.
+Despite this, relatives of the victims continue to lobby the Zambian government to produce a report on how the aircraft was allowed to leave Zambia, and why the players were transported on a military plane.

 In May 2002, $4 million was given to families of the deceased players in compensation.